nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ![ui](images/ui_overview_ug.png)

-* Menu Bar: Located at the top, this includes options such as `File` and `Help` for managing settings and accessing support.
+* `Menu Bar`: Located at the top, this includes options such as `File` and `Help` for managing settings and accessing support.
-* Command Box: The main area where users can enter commands to interact with the app.
+* `Command Box`: The main area where users can enter commands to interact with the app.
-* Result Display: Provides immediate feedback, displaying success or failure messages based on the user’s command.
+* `Result Display`: Provides immediate feedback, displaying success or failure messages based on the user’s command.
-* List Card: Displays key information about clients or listings, depending on the user's command.
+* `List Card`: Displays key information about clients or listings, depending on the user's command.
-* Chat Window: Serves as a helpful assistant, offering guidance and support through interactive communication.
+* `Chat Window`: Serves as a helpful assistant, offering guidance and support through interactive communication.

 ### Basic Commands
 To use EZSTATE, type commands in the command box and press `Enter`.
 Here are a few to try: